Vajrayana: Deity yoga

 The fundamental practice of Buddhist Tantra is "deity yoga" (devatayoga), meditation on a chosen deity or "cherished divinity" (Skt.
-Iṣṭa-devatā, Tib. yidam), which involves the recitation of mantras, prayers and visualization of the deity, the associated mandala of the deity's Buddha field, along with consorts and attendant Buddhas and bodhisattvas.
-According to the Tibetan scholar Tsongkhapa, deity yoga is what separates Tantra from Sutra practice.
+Iṣṭa-devatā, Tib. yidam), which involves the recitation of mantras and prayers and visualization of the deity, the associated mandala of the deity's Buddha field, along with consorts and attendant Buddhas and bodhisattvas.
+According to the Tibetan scholar Tsongkhapa, deity yoga separates Tantra from Sutra practice.

-In the Unsurpassed Yoga Tantras, the most widespread tantric form in Indo-Tibetan Buddhism, this method is divided into two stages, the generation stage (utpatti-krama) and the completion stage (nispanna-krama).
+In the Unsurpassed Yoga Tantras, the most widespread tantric form in Indo-Tibetan Buddhism, this method is divided into two stages, generation (utpatti-krama) and completion (nispanna-krama).
 In the generation stage, one dissolves one's reality into emptiness and meditates on the deity-mandala, resulting in identification with this divine reality.
-In the completion stage, the divine image along with the illusory body is applied to the realization of luminous emptiness.

-This dissolution into emptiness is then followed by the visualization of the deity and re-emergence of the yogi as the deity.
-During the process of deity visualization, the deity is to be imaged as not solid or tangible, as "empty yet apparent", with the character of a mirage or a rainbow.
+During deity visualization, the deity is to be imagined as not solid or tangible, as "empty yet apparent", with the character of a mirage or a rainbow.

 This visualization is to be combined with "divine pride", which is "the thought that one is oneself the deity being visualized."
-Divine pride is different from common pride because it is based on compassion for others and on an understanding of emptiness.
+Divine pride is different from common pride because it is based on compassion for others and an understanding of emptiness.
+The divine image along with the illusory body is then dissolved into luminous emptiness.
+This dissolution into emptiness is then followed by the visualization of the deity and the yogi's re-emergence as the deity.
+This practice is repeated over a number of daily sessions.
+The practitioner proceeds to the completion state after completing a requisite number of mantra repetitions, either defined in the text or given by the empowering lama.

 The Tibetologist David Germano outlines two main types of completion practice: a formless and image-less contemplation on the ultimate empty nature of the mind and various yogas that make use of the illusory body to produce energetic sensations of bliss and warmth.

-The illusory body yogas systems like the Six Dharmas of Naropa and the Six Yogas of Kalachakra make use of energetic schemas of human psycho-physiology composed of "energy channels" (Skt. nadi, Tib. rtsa), "winds" or currents (Skt. vayu, Tib. rlung), "drops" or charged particles (Skt. bindu, Tib. thig le) and chakras ("wheels").
+The illusory body yogas systems like the Six Dharmas of Naropa and the Six Yogas of Kalachakra make use of energetic schemas of human psycho-physiology composed of "energy channels" (Skt. nadi, Tib. rtsa), "winds" or currents (Skt. vayu, Tib. rlung), "drops" or charged particles (Skt. bindu, Tib. thig le), and chakras ("wheels").
 These subtle energies are seen as "mounts" for consciousness, the physical component of awareness.
 They are engaged by various means such as pranayama (breath control) to produce blissful experiences that are then applied to the realization of ultimate reality.

-Other methods which are associated with the completion stage in Tibetan Buddhism include dream yoga (which relies on lucid dreaming), practices associated with the bardo (the interim state between death and rebirth), transference of consciousness (phowa) and Chöd, in which the yogi ceremonially offers their body to be eaten by tantric deities in a ritual feast.
+Other methods associated with the completion stage in Tibetan Buddhism include dream yoga (which relies on lucid dreaming), practices associated with the bardo (the interim state between death and rebirth), transference of consciousness (phowa), and Chöd, in which the yogi ceremonially offers their body to be eaten by tantric deities in a ritual feast.